ho-nl/magento2-ReachDigital_InventoryOrderSourceReservations/README.md

 Credit Order when shipped:
     - 🔸Increment Source ✅

+### Credit Flow

+To return the items to the stock, MSI creates plugins to handle this:

+RefundInvoice -> ReturnToStockInvoice::afterExecute
+RefundOrder -> ReturnToStockOrder::afterExecute

+These are replaced by preferences that remove the isAutoReturn, or explicit returnToStockItems check, so that we always get into ProcessRefundItems and implement our logic for reverting source reservations in the right place.

+This is done in an executeBefore plugin on Magento\InventorySales\Model\ReturnProcessor\ProcessRefundItems, which aside from reverting source reservations, modifies the $itemsToRefund parameter to adjust the qtys that actually need to be returned to source.

 #### ConfirmSourceReservationsForOrderInterface
 The orders' stock reservation is nullified, source reservation is made.